giorgiodema/tfdwt/Readme.md

 NB: to build keras model with some of these layers the batch size must be specified in the input layer

-## get_wavelet_families
+## get_wavelets
-Return a list with the names of the available wavelet families
+Return a list with the names of the available wavelet functions

 ## Class DWT
 Compute The Discrete Wavelet Transform for univariate signals, (for signals with multiple features see MultivariateDWT)
 ### Constructor Parameters:
-- wavelet: wavelet function to use (check 'get_wavelet_families' to see which wavelet functions are supported)
+- wavelet: wavelet function to use (check 'get_wavelets' to see which wavelet functions are supported)
 ### Call Parameters:
 - input: the input signal, with shape (BS,SEQ_LEN), if the signal has multiple features then use MultivariateDWT